4ubr3ypwd/aubreypwd.github.io-hugo/content/updates/hello-world.md

 ----------

 I haven't had a lot of time to work on a website, let alone write content for one.
 In fact, I used to have a pretty nice site, but I never kept up with it, and eventually just redirected it to Twitter.
-I also tried out [write.as](https://write.as) to try and publish content, but I found I didn't really didn't use it a lot.
+I also tried out [write.as](https://write.as) to try and publish content, but I found I didn't really use it a lot.

 The kind of site I've always wanted is just a simple one: a bit about who I am with links to all the things you can use to find out more about me.
 Content is sort of a meh&mdash;I'd rather be coding :)&mdash;and I usually blog over [@WebDevStudios](https://webdevstudios.com/author/aubreypwd/) anyways.